-We promote growth, innovation and excellence in all facets of surveying and spatial in New Zealand.
+We promote growth, innovation and excellence in all facets of surveying and spatial in New Zealand - our vision is to be a globally respected organisation that sustains innovation and excellence for the benefit of our communities.

-Our vision is that we are a globally respected organisation that sustains innovation and excellence for the benefit of our communities and our mission is to provide a home which supports, develops and connects our diverse survey and spatial membership within our values of sustainability, integrity, respect, and community.
+Our mission is to provide a home which supports, develops and connects our diverse membership within our values of sustainability, integrity, respect, and community.

-Survey and Spatial New Zealand has been the national body representing members in New Zealand since1888.
-Today, we are still an incorporated society dedicated to preserving and developing the integrity and status of the surveying and spatial sector.
+We have a 130 year history of representing members and still remain today, an incorporated society dedicated to preserving and developing the integrity and status of the sector.